jold/CocoaFFmpeg/README.md

 # FFmpeg iOS build script

-This is a shell script to build FFmpeg libraries for iOS apps.
+This is a shell script and pre-compiled libraries of FFmpeg for iOS apps.

 Tested with: